sreachtools/SReachTools/docs/_docs/src/modules/nonStochReach/getSReachLagUnderapprox/index.md

     performed in vertex representation.
 However, since in this computation, all three operations are required, scalability of the algorithm is severly hampered, despite theoretical elegance.
+  * Since box and random approaches in SReachSetOptions produce Polyhedron objects for disturbance sets, we rely on MPT for all the set operations.
+    This means we do have scalability issues mentioned above.
+  * For ellipsoid approach in SReachSetOptions, we seek a purely facet-based operation and utilize the ray-shooting algorithm to compute a facet-based underapproximation of the Minkowski sum step (via vertex-based underapproximation, followed by projection, followed by convex hull operation)
+  * Use spreadPointsOnUnitSphere.m to compute equi_dir_vecs.
+  * equi_dir_vecs is automatically generated as part of SReachSetOptions.

   =========================================================================